zeek/zeek/scripts/base/protocols/radius/main.zeek.rst

          and the network access server is not required to honor the address.

-      remote_ip: :zeek:type:`addr` :zeek:attr:`&log` :zeek:attr:`&optional`
+      tunnel_client: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
-         Remote IP address, if present.
+         Address (IPv4, IPv6, or FQDN) of the initiator end of the tunnel, if present.
 This is collected from the Tunnel-Client-Endpoint attribute.

       connect_info: :zeek:type:`string` :zeek:attr:`&log` :zeek:attr:`&optional`
          Connect info, if present.